Below are the curriculum and graduation requirements for the M.S.A. program.

-MSA students should possess an undergraduate degree in business or accounting, with a solid foundation in financial accounting.
+M.S.A students should possess an undergraduate degree in business or accounting, with a solid foundation in financial accounting.

 Students who don't satisfy the foundation requirements must take the following foundation courses (three credits each) before beginning core course work.
 Click on a course name for its description.

 Please note, foundation courses are required for background knowledge, but generate no credit towards the M.S.A. degree.

 These seven courses (three credits each) provide coverage of the body of knowledge associated with major studies in accounting.